-- CHBRP assumes all non-experimental infertility treatments and planned OC would need to be covered for a plan to be in compliance with AB 767.
-More information about non-experimental infertility treatments is included in the Background on Infertility section. - CHBRP assumes AB 767 does not require coverage of donor materials (oocytes or semen), surrogacy services, or storage of frozen materials unless included as part of the infertility treatment (such as during IVF), as this is not stated in the bill language. - AB 767 does not provide a definition of "demonstrated condition."
-CHBRP assumes this to encompass a diagnosis of infertility and apply to couples in same-sex relationships and single women.
-Single men are not included as a "demonstrated condition" because a surrogate would be required to "treat infertility" and both surrogacy and semen cryopreservation are not included as a covered service within AB 767. - Gamete intrafallopian transfer (GIFT) and zygote intrafallopian transfer (ZIFT), while specified as required treatments for infertility, are no longer performed.
-These procedures have been replaced by IVF.
-Therefore, CHBRP does not incorporate utilization of GIFT and ZIFT into the cost impact projections and does not discuss these procedures in the Background, Medical Effectiveness, or Public Health sections.
+- CHBRP assumes all non-experimental infertility treatments would need to be covered for a plan to be in compliance with AB 2781.
+More information about non-experimental infertility treatments is included in the Background on Infertility section. - CHBRP assumes AB 2781 does not require coverage of donor materials (oocytes or semen), surrogacy services, or storage of frozen materials unless included as part of the infertility treatment (such as during IVF), as this is not stated in the bill language.
+Enrollees who are single, in same-sex relationships, or are transgender, may need to use these options, in addition to enrollees who may require use of donor materials or surrogacy for medical reasons.
+It is unclear whether not covering donor materials, surrogacy services, or storage of materials would be discriminatory based on AB 2781's definition of infertility and the discrimination clause. - Gamete intrafallopian transfer (GIFT) and zygote intrafallopian transfer (ZIFT) have mostly been replaced by IVF.
+Therefore, CHBRP does not incorporate utilization of GIFT and ZIFT into the cost impact projections and does not discuss these procedures in the Background, Medical Effectiveness, or Public Health sections. - As mentioned above in "Relevant Populations", CHBRP uses the age range of 15 to 44 years for women of reproductive age throughout this analysis because it is a commonly used age range for this population.
+CHBRP uses the age range of 18 to 60 years for men, because while there is no upper age bound for men, although reproductive capacity declines beginning around age 60 years.
+However, CHBRP recognizes that women over age 44 and men over 60 years may also use infertility treatments.
+Nationally, approximately 5.5% of women using advanced reproductive technology are age 45 years or older (CDC, 2018).
+Where able, CHBRP has included a qualitative discussion of the potential impacts on women over age 44 years.